prakhar9588/prakhar9588/README.md

 - 👋 Hi, I’m @prakhar9588
-- 👀 I’m interested in devops
+- 👀 "There is no spoon"
-- 🌱 I’m currently learning MI & AL
+- 🌱

 <!---
 prakhar9588/prakhar9588 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.